AceBurgundy/FitPulse/README.md

 # 💪 FitPulse

-**FitPulse** is a Progressive Web App (PWA) built using **Django** (backend) and **React** (frontend), created for a private client.
+**FitPulse** is a workout app **Django** (backend) and **React** (frontend), created for a private client.
 The app delivers **personalized workout programs** tailored to user preferences and fitness goals through a clean, mobile-friendly experience.
 After registration and a brief fitness questionnaire, users receive smart program recommendations — all with support for offline use and installable across platforms.

 ## 🚀 Features